objecthub/swift-clformat/README.md

   <p>If parameter <i>radix</i> is not specified at all, then an entirely different interpretation
      is given. <tt>~R</tt> outputs <i>arg</i> as a cardinal number in natural language.
 The form
      <tt>~:R</tt> outputs <i>arg</i> as an ordinal number in natural language. <tt>~@R</tt>
-     outputs <i>arg</i> as a Roman numeral.
-By default, the language used is English.
-By specifying the <tt>+</tt> modifier, it is possible to switch the language to the language of the locale provided to function <tt>clformat</tt>.</p>
+     outputs <i>arg</i> as a Roman numeral.</p>
   <p>&nbsp;&nbsp;<tt>clformat("~R", 572)</tt> &DoubleLongRightArrow; <tt>five hundred seventy-two</tt><br />
      &nbsp;&nbsp;<tt>clformat("~:R", 3)</tt> &DoubleLongRightArrow; <tt>3rd</tt><br />
      &nbsp;&nbsp;<tt>clformat("~@R", 1272)</tt> &DoubleLongRightArrow; <tt>MCCLXXII</tt></p>
+  <p>Whenever output is provided in natural language, English is used as the language by default.
+     By specifying the <tt>+</tt> modifier, it is possible to switch the language to the language of the locale provided to function <tt>clformat</tt>.
-  <p>Modifier <tt>+</tt> plays two different roles: If the given radix is greater than 10, upper
-     case characters are used for representing alphabetic digits.
+     In fact, modifier <tt>+</tt> plays two different roles: If the given radix is greater than 10, upper case characters are used for representing alphabetic digits.
 If the radix is omitted, usage of modifier <tt>+</tt> enables locale-specific output determined by the <tt>locale:</tt>
      parameter of function <tt>clformat</tt>.</p>
   <p>&nbsp;&nbsp;<tt>clformat("~+R", locale: Locale(identifier: "de_DE"), 572)</tt> <br />